Mass Transit Systems Are In Crises. Will Congress Save Them?

 Early in the pandemic, Congress did help with transit systems’ budget shortfalls.
 The CARES Act, passed in late March, included $25 billion in aid for transit agencies to respond to pandemic-related challenges.
 But as COVID-19 infections and deaths have relentlessly ticked up for eight months and counting, requiring some transit organizations to ramp up cleaning costs while also reducing their capacities, cities need much more.

 President-elect Joe Biden’s Nov.
 3 victory offers some solace to transit system operators.
 Biden, who has long relied on Amtrak to get between Delaware and D.C., is a self-proclaimed public transportation enthusiast and may push for more aid.
 But some may find his selection of one of his 2020 Democratic challengers, Pete Buttigieg, for Transportation Secretary, less comforting.
 The former South Bend, Indiana mayor hails from an area with no subway system and a population of just 102,000.
-Politico’s Adem Wren went as far as likening Buttigieg’s ascension from managing Indiana’s resident complaints about late-night train noises as a mayor to potentially leading the entire Federal Railroad Administration as Transportation Secretary to a “discarded plot line from NBC’s ‘Parks & Recreation.’“
+Politico’s Adam Wren went as far as likening Buttigieg’s ascension from managing Indiana’s resident complaints about late-night train noises as a mayor to potentially leading the entire Federal Railroad Administration as Transportation Secretary to a “discarded plot line from NBC’s ‘Parks & Recreation.’“

 If confirmed by the Senate, Buttigieg will have his work cut out for him.
 Stieler explains the stakes this way: “The question we’re asking right now, is not ‘Do we still need transit?’
 It’s very obvious we still need transit.
 It’s not ‘Does transit make financial sense?’
 Because beyond this blip of COVID, this doesn’t fundamentally change any of that math.
 It’s not ‘Can we afford to keep transit running?’
 There’s no doubt we can afford it.”